 Instagram is one of the most popular services nowadays.
 Even those of my friends who shun social networks, use Instagram as well.
 This is not surprising because Instagram is a really brilliant app.
-It allows just in a few taps get great quality photos.
+It allows just a few taps to get great-quality photos.
 Different Instagram filters make your photo stylish and creative.
 But you should know how to use them right.

 How do you choose the right filter for your masterpiece photo?
-How much time do you usually spend for it?
+How much time do you usually spend on it?
 I'm sure, that you have no algorithm to deal with Instagram.

 What the filter does: The Amaro filter slightly weakens the center of the photo and increases exposure.